-Chemotherapy (chemo) uses anti-cancer drugs that are typically injected into a vein or given by mouth.
-These drugs travel through the bloodstream to all parts of the body, which makes chemo useful for treating cancers that have spread to other organs.
+Chemotherapy (chemo) uses anti-cancer drugs that are most commonly given into a vein (IV) or given by mouth.
+These drugs travel through the bloodstream to all parts of the body.
+This makes chemo useful for treating cancers that have spread to other organs.

 Chemo is most likely to be helpful for MCC that has spread to other organs.
-So far it’s not clear if it can be helpful for cancers that are still just in the skin or that have only spread to nearby lymph nodes, but some doctors might still recommend it for these cancers (see “Intralesional chemotherapy” below for an example).
+So far it’s not clear if it can be helpful for cancers that are still just in the skin or that have only spread to nearby lymph nodes.
+Still, some doctors might still recommend it for these cancers.

 Most often, either cisplatin or carboplatin is used, often along with etoposide.
 Topotecan tends to have fewer serious side effects, so it might be a better option for some people who are older or have serious health problems.

 These drugs are given intravenously (IV or into a vein), usually once every few weeks.
 They can often shrink MCC tumors for a time (or at least slow their growth and spread) and help relieve some symptoms.
-But usually these cancers will start growing again, even while you're getting chemo.
+But these cancers tend to start growing again, even while you're getting chemo.

 Chemo drugs can cause side effects.
 These depend on the type and dose of the drugs given and how long they are used.
-Side effects can include:
+Common side effects can include:

 There are often ways to lessen these side effects.
 For example, drugs can help prevent or reduce nausea and vomiting.
 Tell your cancer care team about any side effects or changes you notice while getting chemo so they can be treated right away, before they get worse.